hukaidong/nixos-lab/README.txt

 3. SSH is enabled, so you can SSH into the VM if needed

+   To run the VM with SSH accessible from the host, use:

+       QEMU_NET_OPTS=hostfwd=tcp::2222-:22 nix run . --impure

+   Then you can SSH into the VM with:

+       ssh -p 2222 kaidong@localhost

 4. To stop the VM, simply close the QEMU window or shutdown from within the system